 Above you see a suitably mysterious image from Glyn Dillon's The Nao of Brown, a recent SelfMadeHero graphic novel publication, and something of a standard-bearer for the recent eruption in fascinating work out of the British comics scene.
 I quite enjoyed the book, having discussed it in audio form last week and followed its impressive trail of reviews; indeed, I appear to have enjoyed it a bit more than some, insofar as a few common complaints have risen surrounding a certain climactic event (see here).
 Discussion of this aspect will require spoilers, so if you're not interested in that please skip down to the lovely art of Charles Burns - I'd hate to reveal anything my readership is unprepared for, like how Building Stories was all a dream.

-But anyway, what happens near the end of The Nao of Brown is that Nao, the protagonist — a sufferer of obsessive-compulsive symptoms that compel her toward envisioning acts of violence against luckless denizens of her daily life — flees the hospital bed of her love interest (who has just suffered a stroke), and, alas, is vaulted into the air by an oncoming vehicle.
-Several observations are made in-flight, and afterward, in the book’s denouement, Nao reflects on how being hit by a car “was the best thing that ever happened to me,” as it reoriented her perspective on life.
-The obvious joke would be to say she got the OCD knocked out of her, although she does still suffer symptoms; it’s the way she processing things that appear to have changed.
+But anyway, what happens near the end of The Nao of Brown is that Nao, the protagonist -- a sufferer of obsessive-compulsive symptoms that compel her toward envisioning acts of violence against luckless denizens of her daily life -- flees the hospital bed of her love interest (who has just suffered a stroke), and, alas, is vaulted into the air by an oncoming vehicle.
+Several observations are made in-flight, and afterward, in the book's denouement, Nao reflects on how being hit by a car "was the best thing that ever happened to me," as it reoriented her perspective on life.
+The obvious joke would be to say she got the OCD knocked out of her, although she does still suffer symptoms; it's the way she processes things that appears to have changed.

 A melodramatic scenario, perhaps, though the older I get, the less I mind melodrama; if it was good enough for Fassbinder, etc. Moreover, setting aside the purely dramatic concerns at hand, I feel compelled to speak for the verisimilitude of this plot twist, which some readers understandably process as a motion toward sheer artifice.